-In 2008 (reaffirmed in 2019 and 2021), the American College of Obstetricians and Gynecologists (ACOG) released a practice bulletin that discusses alternatives to hysterectomy in the management of leiomyomas. ^{10, 11, 44} The following recommendations and conclusions are based upon good and consistent scientific evidence (Level A):
+In 2008 (reaffirmed in 2019 and in 2021), the American College of Obstetricians and Gynecologists (ACOG) released a practice bulletin that discusses alternatives to hysterectomy in the management of leiomyomas.
+The following recommendations and conclusions are based upon good and consistent scientific evidence (Level A):

-- GnRH agonists have been shown to improve hematologic parameters, shorten hospital stay, and decrease blood loss, operating time, and post-operative pain when given for two to three months preoperatively. - The benefits of preoperative use of GnRH agonists should be weighed against their cost and side effects for individual patients.
+- GnRH agonists have been shown to improve hematologic parameters, shorten hospital stay, and decrease blood loss, operating time, and post-operative pain when given for 2-3 months preoperatively. - The benefits of preoperative use of GnRH agonists should be weighed against their cost and side effects for individual patients.